jenkinsci/relution-plugin/README.md

 relution-jenkins-plugin
 =======================

-A Jenkins plugin for the Relution Enterprise Appstore by M-Way Solutions GmbH.
-See http://relution.io for more details about the store itself.
+A [Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Relution-Publisher) for the Relution Enterprise Appstore by [M-Way Solutions GmbH](http://mwaysolutions.com).
+See [relution.io](http://relution.io) for more information about the store itself.
 This plugin allows to automatically upload artifacts produced by a Jenkins build process to an instance of the Relution Enterprise Appstore.
 Typical build artifacts are Apple iOS or Google Android binaries.

+The plugin is also available in the [Jenkins plugin store](https://wiki.jenkins-ci.org/display/JENKINS/Relution-Publisher).
+You should see it as an available plugin in your Jenkins installation.
+If you just want to use the plugin and do not wish to contribute to its code installing the plugin from there is the easiest way to get running.
+If you want to make a feature request or report a bug you are more than welcome to do so here.

 Publishing applications with this plugin is fairly straightforward.
 Simply configure one or more stores in Jenkins' system configuration, then add a post-build step to a Jenkins project and select one of the previously configured stores to upload to.